marinamukha/coursera_gettingandcleaningdata/CodeBook.md

 Integer, 1...30

-### Variable 2: activity
+### Variable 2-3: activity & activityid
-This variable identifies the type of activity.
+These variables identify the type of activity.
 Different subjects can be involved in different activities.

 Factor with 6 levels: